mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

    or reseal either;
 3. preserve both N2a loci exactly; never repair, merge, rerun, clean, or reseal either;
-4. allow only the existing N-IETM Luna xhigh task to create one fresh N2b root with a literal machine-bound writer root, direct Ohm pins, no shell date/ variable/redirection logic, and every output/temporary byte root-contained;
+4. preserve N2b's exact 15-file root; never repair, rerun, complete, manifest, copy, or reseal it;
-5. run source-resolution preflight first, then the amended recognition-island integration/equivalence probe against accepted and rebuilt M2 plus the semantic-law envelope, using the frozen generic/Value/standards suites;
+5. allow only the existing N-IETM Luna xhigh task to create one fresh N2c root containing only `outputs/preflight-n2c.mjs` and `outputs/SOURCE-READY.md`;
-6. require Ohm/Dubroy/GPeg equivalence and all fatal gates before timing;
+6. prohibit Luna from running Node, importing/checking/auditing the source, executing a parser/prototype, or producing raw/results/timing;
-7. fresh Sol xhigh hostile critique of an immutable scientifically completed N2b root only;
+7. owner freeze/census and static hostile review of version-object lineage, shifted offsets/depth, pure DI production validation, authenticated complete transitions, exact M2/effect products, type-preserving equality, and production-consumed leaf controls;
-8. owner agglomeration; and
+8. require a separate owner ruling before any future execution release; and
 9. stop.
-N-DNF-BIR, N-WRR, and N-GLL remain NO-GO until a later explicit owner authority resolves their born-RED predicates.
+N-DNF-BIR remains separately banked and undispatched; N-WRR and N-GLL remain NO-GO until a later explicit owner authority resolves their born-RED predicates.

 An interrupted root freezes permanently.
 A correction uses a new absent root.
 No current or failed evidence root is resumed.